Understanding the link between SEO and CRO

 Here are just some of the ways in which SEO and CRO can work together:

-A positive user experience is central to both SEO and CRO.
-With SEO, a good user experience involves optimising mobile friendliness, site-speed and the content overall.
+A positive user experience is central to both.
+With SEO, a good user experience involves optimising mobile friendliness, site speed and the content overall.
 With CRO, these elements are optimised for a user’s journey towards performing a desired action.

 CRO can also provide useful data about the user experience that can then be used to determine SEO practices.
 Things like research phrases and the specific journeys taken can help to create a more user-focused web page that aligns with the standards of Google.